AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 ### Explanation
 **1. Handling Inconsistencies or Noise in Fare Column:**

-Created a temporary table (CleanedFares) to handle inconsistencies or noise in the fare column by setting negative values and missing values to NULL.
+Created a View (Fare) to handle inconsistencies or noise in the fare column by setting negative values and missing values to NULL.

 **2. Creating Fare Bins:**

-Created a view (FareBinnedView) using the ntile window function to evenly distribute passengers into 6 bins based on their cleaned fare values.
+Created a view (FareBinned) using the ntile window function to evenly distribute passengers into 6 bins based on their cleaned fare values.

 **3. Calculating Statistics:**

-Calculated statistics for each fare bin, including the total number of passengers, the number of passengers who survived, the average fare, the minimum fare, the maximum fare, and the survival rate.
+Calculated statistics for each fare bin, including the total number of passengers, the number of passengers who survived, the average fare, the minimum fare, the maximum fare, and the survival rate, using aggregation functions.

 **4. Examination of Correlation:**

-Examined if there is a correlation between fare amounts and survival by analyzing the statistics for each fare bin through the use of aggregation
+Examined if there is a correlation between fare amounts and survival by analyzing the statistics for each fare bin.

 ## Question 2: Analysis of Survival Rates Based on Sex
 Objective